mschaef/blog-rpncalc/README.md

 contains the [Clojure](http://clojure.org) implementations, and is built with [Leiningen](http://leiningen.org/).

+For both sub-projects, there is a top-level shell script, `run.sh`, that will build and then execute the project.

 ### Java implemenations

 * `basic` - A simple RPN calculator with support for the four basic